Tristan-Blurton/multinational-retail-data-centralisation/README.md

 - **"parameters"** contains various dictionaries of information used throughout, like database credentials, urls, and other miscellany.

+- **"SQL"** contains text files for the various SQL operations performed on the database once uploaded.
 ## License
 No License - it's only for practice!